Online therapy in New York and Florida +1 (917) 500‑3995 info@ekmentalhealthcounseling.com

 Common Experiences After Infidelity

-Infidelity affects people in different ways, but here are some of the most common emotional experiences:
+Infidelity affects people in different ways, but some common reactions include:

-• Shock and Disbelief: You may feel numb, unable to process what’s happened, as though you’re living someone else’s life.
+• Shock and disbelief: You may feel numb or unable to fully process what happened.

-• Uncertainty: You may feel torn between wanting to stay and wanting to leave, unsure of what’s best for your heart, your family, or your future.
+• Uncertainty: You may feel torn between wanting distance and wanting repair.

 How Therapy Supports Healing